efarish/portfolio/llm/simple_rag/README.md

 ## Demonstration

-Below is a demo of the appliaction. to simulate a production environment, the code was deployed to AWS using the following resources.
+Below is a demo of the appliaction.
+To simulate a production environment, the code was deployed to AWS using the following resources:

 - Elastic Container Repository (ECR) - This repository were Docker images are kept.
 - Elastic Container Service (ECS) - Both the client and service endpoints were deployed to AWS's ECS.